Dragon-Wonder/Experimental-Platformer-AI/Documentation/Manual.md

 ### Screen Size

 Here you can set a specific screen size if you need it.
 (This will only apply if show map is on).
 The program will attempt to set a screen size based on the current picture pixel size (24px by 24px), however if this size doesn't work you for you can change it with this option.
-I only recommended changing this if you need it otherwise leave them both as 0 so the program knows to set it itself.
+I only recommended changing this if you need it; otherwise leave them both as 0 so the program knows to set it itself.

 ## Running the Program